-In so saying, the Second Circuit would seem to have rendered moot its analysis of the scope of the "either directly" modifier.
-But that's no reason to ignore it: courts are inclined to invoke the comma test under the rule of the last antecedent, and American International Group offers a perfect opportunity to lay bare its shortcomings.
+In so saying, the Second Circuit would seem to have rendered moot its analysis of the scope of the modifier.
+But that's no reason to ignore the analysis: courts are inclined to invoke the comma test under the rule of the last antecedent, and American International Group offers a perfect opportunity to lay bare its shortcomings.

-As a matter of English usage, one cannot reasonably attribute to the comma before the "either directly" modifier the significance that the Second Circuit attributed to it.
-All that one can say is that the "either directly" modifier is nonrestrictive supplementary material offset by commas-it's not clear from the text whether the "either directly" modifier has broad or narrow scope.
+As a matter of English usage, one cannot reasonably attritubute to the comma before the "either directly" modifier the significance that the Second Circuit attributed to it.
+All that can be said is that the modifier is nonrestrictive supplementary material offset by commas: it's not clear from the text whether the modifier has broad or narrow scope.

-More broadly, American International Group shows particularly clearly how the comma test under the rule of the last antecedent has no foundation in English usage.
-The comma test goes beyond the expediency that can characterize principles of construction and strays into nonsense.
-Presence or absence of a comma before a modifier wouldn't even be of use as evidence as to the scope of the modifier.
-Although plenty of courts have invoked the comma test, courts cannot justify doing so and henceforth should reject it.
+More broadly, American International Group offers an object lesson in how the comma test under the rule of the last antecedent is at odds with English usage.
+The comma test goes beyond the expediency that underlies principles of construction and strays into nonsense.
+Although plenty of courts have invoked the comma test,19 courts cannot justify doing so and should reject it from now on.

 American International Group also serves as a reminder that when judges attempt to diagnose ambiguity, they might well trip up.
-For a comparable example, see the Third Circuit's flawed analysis, in Meyer v.
-CUNA Mutual Insurance Society, of the meaning of an or in an insurance policy.
+For a comparable example, see the Third Circuit's flawed analysis in Meyer v.
+CUNA Mutual Insurance Society20 of an or in an insurance policy.21